BGameiro2000/LinuxDots/README.md

 ## Licenses and credit

 My configurations and scripts are under the GPLv3 license but the packages that I use and have listed in my repository aren't mine, have their own licenses and are owned by their respective owners.
+Note that my wallpapers come from wallpaperup and thus are not mine.

 Also my configurations are based on my own ideas and my workflow as well as the following r/unixporn and r/FirefoxCSS posts: